Campus Construction Highlights

 As you walk the grounds, you’ll see work underway that supports a variety of projects, from To Zero By Thirty-Five, the College's energy plan and vision for realizing its goal of carbon neutrality by 2035, to the revitalization of facilities across campus.
 These exciting and necessary projects will have a wide-reaching and long-standing impact on our community.
 Explore the resources below to learn more about some of the most critical and innovative work happening at Swarthmore.

-• Geoexchange Well Drilling
+• Geoexchange Well Field Site Restoration

 • Moving Through Campus